-Grade 11 and 12 IB is an exciting time as you delve deeper into the subjects you are passionate about (despite the couple of SL’s you are not so keen on!) and move closer towards your journey to university.
-However, the transition from IGCSE is a daunting one, not only because of the sheer volume of course content but for English in particular, the in-year assessments amounting to 50-55% of the final grade can be very stressful.
-At Young Scholarz, our aim is to guide you through the IB English courses smoothly, as we have done for the last 13 years.
+Grades 11 and 12 IB is an exciting time as you delve deeper into the subjects you are passionate about.
+Yes, there are a couple of SLs you are not so keen on.
+However, you are moving closer to your journey to university!
+The transition from IGCSE is a daunting one, not only because of the sheer volume of course content but for English in particular, the in-year assessments amounting to 50-55% of the final grade can be very stressful.
+At Young Scholarz, we aim to guide you through the IB English courses smoothly, as we have done for the last 13 years.
 Shared below are responses to frequently asked questions with some pointers on how to succeed and an idea of my approach to teaching IB English.

-- Yes – you will definitely benefit.
-May 2020 results were excellent with 99% of our students scoring grade 6 and above
+- Yes – you will benefit.
+May 2023 results were excellent with 95% of our students scoring grades 6 and 7

-- We have consistently improved predicted grade by as many as 2 points
+- We have consistently improved predicted grades by as many as 2 points

 - You will learn strategies and techniques for effective reading and writing